If you are logged in, you can click the white circle on the right side of each tab to check the completed item off your list.

 - A leave of absence can be taken the semester immediately before a missionary deferment starts (consecutive semesters), as long as the semester you are absent isn't the first semester you were admitted (see Newly Admitted section above).
 Following your mission you have to enroll at BYU within a given time period, as noted here.

-Failure to follow the leave of absence policies could result in you having to reapply to the university.
-Read more about taking a leave of absence here.
+(Failure to follow the leave of absence policies could result in you having to reapply to the university.)

 If you miss a major semester as a continuing student, just make sure you register for the next major semester within the applicable deadlines.
 If the system won’t let you register, here are some possible reason why: